syncfusion-content/wpf-docs/wpf/SfTreeGrid/Interactive-Feature.md

 ![](Interactive-Features_images/InteractiveFeatures_img3.png)

-You can customize the template of the ToolTip by using the [TreeGridColumn.ToolTipTemplate](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridColumnBase~ToolTipTemplate.html) and [TreeGridColumn.ToolTipTemplateSelector](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridColumnBase~ToolTipTemplateSelector.html) properties.
+You can customize the template of the tooltip by using the [TreeGridColumn.ToolTipTemplate](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridColumnBase~ToolTipTemplate.html) and [TreeGridColumn.ToolTipTemplateSelector](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridColumnBase~ToolTipTemplateSelector.html) properties.

-#### Customize the ToolTip using ToolTipTemplate
+#### Customize the tooltip using ToolTipTemplate

-You can customize the appearance of the ToolTip of a particular column by setting the `TreeGridColumn.ToolTipTemplate`.
-You can also customize the appearance of the header ToolTip of a particular column by using the [TreeGridColumn.HeaderToolTipTemplate](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridColumnBase~HeaderToolTipTemplate.html) property.
+You can customize appearance of the tooltip of a particular column by setting the `TreeGridColumn.ToolTipTemplate`.
+You can also customize appearance of the header tooltip of a particular column by using the [TreeGridColumn.HeaderToolTipTemplate](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridColumnBase~HeaderToolTipTemplate.html) property.

-The ToolTipTemplate receives underlying data object as DataContext by default.
+The ToolTipTemplate receives the underlying data object as DataContext by default.
 You can set the [TreeGridColumn.SetCellBoundToolTip](https://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridColumnBase~SetCellBoundToolTip.html) to `true` to change the DataContext of the tooltip template where it sets the DataContext as DataContextHelper.
-The [TreeGridDataContextHelper](https://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.Cells.TreeGridDataContextHelper.html) has the following properties to re-use the same template for all columns:
+The [TreeGridDataContextHelper](https://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.Cells.TreeGridDataContextHelper.html) has the following properties to reuse the same template for all the columns:

  <ul>
  <li><b> [Record](https://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.Cells.DataContextHelper~Record.html): </b> Gets the underlying data record of a row which has the cell.  </li>
  <li><b> [Value](https://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.Cells.DataContextHelper~Value.html):  </b> Gets the underlying value of a cell. </li>